Automattic/o2/README.md

 Dependencies
 ============

-This plugin requires WordPress 4.2 or higher
+This plugin requires WordPress 4.2 or higher, and PHP 5.3.6 or higher (due to a specific XML-parsing feature in use).

 This plugin works with the p2-breathe theme, available at https://wpcom-themes.svn.automattic.com/p2-breathe